 Pepper Bridge Vineyard

-Pepper Bridge Vineyard is one of our two estate vineyards located in the Walla Walla Valley Appellation.
+Pepper Bridge Vineyard is one of our three estate vineyards located in the Walla Walla Valley Appellation.
 The original 10 acres were planted in 1991.
 Since then, the vineyard has been expanded to almost 200 acres (170 acres as of January 2011).
 Pepper Bridge Vineyard has gained an outstanding reputation with winemakers throughout the state of Washington and especially the Walla Walla Valley.
 Tom Waliser has been the Vineyard Manager since its inception.

 Grape varietals grown include Cabernet Franc, Cabernet Sauvignon, Malbec, Merlot, Petit Verdot, Sangiovese, and Syrah.